 For example, the FASB issued a financial accounting and reporting standard in February 2016 that improves financial reporting about leasing transactions by providing financial statement users a more faithful representation of an organization’s leasing activities.

 The project was added to the Board’s agenda in response to feedback from investors and other financial statement users concerned about the lack of transparency relating to material lease obligations that today are not included on the balance sheet.
 While some industries have argued that increased transparency about lease obligations would potentially create a less favorable economic picture of certain companies, the objective of the proposed standard is to provide a fair and complete representation of the obligations and rights of a company.

 The purpose of our due process is to determine the appropriate representation of the economic phenomena.
 Investors may view the new information favorably or unfavorably and that is the expected consequence of neutral information.
 The Board carefully considered the feedback received about the proposed changes to lease accounting before issuing the final standard.
 This document summarizes how the FASB considered the expected costs and benefits of the Leases standard.

-Today, as the U.S. economy continues to recover from the financial crisis and recession, the FASB remains committed to ensuring that our nation's financial accounting and reporting standards provide investors with the information they need to confidently invest in the U.S. markets.
+The FASB remains committed to ensuring that our nation's financial accounting and reporting standards provide investors with the information they need to confidently invest in the U.S. markets.

 COST-BENEFIT ANALYSIS—ADDITIONAL LINKSFrom the Chairman’s Desk by FASB Chairman Russell G. Golden [4Q 2014]